airpair/moving-from-sql-to-rethinkdb/post.md

     .group('species');
 ```

-To acheive a similar result in SQL requires the use of LEFT JOINs (to ensure Android 16) is included in the result set, plus the use of `group_concat()` to make sure we do not lose information from the grouping.
+To achieve a similar result in SQL requires the use of LEFT JOINs (to ensure Android 16) is included in the result set, plus the use of `group_concat()` to make sure we do not lose information from the grouping.

 *`group_concat()` des not exist in PostgreSQL, you'd have to `use array_agg()`*